How to Choose the Best Lens Focal Length for Filmmaking

 Focal length: Full-frame around 24-40mm; APS-C 15-24mm; MFT 10-17mm

-Wide lenses are useful for filming master shots of a whole scene, or for achieving closeness within cramped spaces.
-They’re easy to hold in the hand and its perspective is dramatic with a quality depth of field.
+Wide lenses are helpful in filming master shots of a whole scene or for achieving closeness within cramped spaces.
+They’re easy to hold in the hand, and their perspective is dramatic with a quality depth of field.
 Colseups will be more distorted, however, which is a noted drawback.

 Standard Angle